 Dr Gabriela Kramer-Marek specialises in the use of molecular imaging for early prediction of treatment response with emphasis on new targeted therapies.
-She received her Ph.D. degree in Medical Physics from the Silesian University, Poland.
+She received her PhD in Medical Physics from the Silesian University, Poland.
 Afterwards, she worked as a postdoctoral research fellow in the National Cancer Institute (NCI), National Institute of Health, USA, and was then appointed as an assistant professor at Indiana University, USA.

-In addition, one of her papers showing that Affibody molecules could be used to monitor possible changes in HER2 expression in response to therapeutic intervention (Kramer-Marek et al. J Nucl Med 2009) was the subject of an Invited Opinion (editorial) in the Journal of Nuclear Medicine (JNM), press releases by the NIH and the Society for Nuclear Medicine, and was featured in the October 2009 issue of RSNA News.
+In addition, one of her papers showing that Affibody molecules could be used to monitor possible changes in HER2 expression in response to therapeutic intervention was the subject of an Invited Opinion (editorial) in the Journal of Nuclear Medicine, press releases by the NIH and the Society for Nuclear Medicine, and was featured in the October 2009 issue of RSNA News.